 - Explore probability - Discuss the probability of winning money in the Holiday Millions game.
 You can read more about this particular game on the Holiday Millions page of the NC Education Lottery website.
 Players can win different amounts; what is the probability of winning each amount?
 (Click here to download a chart showing the approximate odds of winning.)
 A lottery ticket costs $20.
 Look at the odds of winning a million dollars.
 What if you bought a ticket every day for a year?
 How much would you spend?
 How much would you improve your chances of winning?

 - Research possible purchases.
 What can you buy with $408,000 (the amount after taxes)?
 Research the cost of a home in your area, the cost of a new car, a dream vacation, etc.

 - Discuss the concept of a million.
-Read the book How Much is a Million, written by David Schwartz and illustrated by Steven Kellogg.
-Use the ideas in the book as a springboard for discussing just how big a million really is.
+Read the book How Much is a Million or If You Made a Million written by David Schwartz and illustrated by Steven Kellogg.
+Use the ideas in these books as a springboard for discussing just how big a million really is.

 - Discuss impact of winning a $1 million.
 How would your life change?
 Are people with more money happier?
 What problems might be caused by winning a lot of money?
 Would people treat you differently?
 (I've heard that many people who win large sums of money end up broke and unhappy in a few years.
 It would be interesting to research the facts on this and discuss your findings with your students.)

 - Write an expository paragraph or paper - What would you do if you won a $1 million and had a choice between taking a lump sum of $600,000 or the whole amount over 20 years?
 How might your life change based on your decision?